 Museo del Carnival:

 We spent Carnival in Bolivia, so we were not able to experience Uruguayan Carnival (the longest Carnival celebration in the world!).
 This small museum contains costume displays, videos, and more highlighting the history of Carnival in Uruguay.
-Entry to Museo del Carnival is 150 Uruguayan pesos (about USD$4).
+Entry to Museo del Carnival is 150 Uruguayan pesos (around USD$4).

 Museo del Gaucho: